Document Type : Original Article

 Authors

-2 South Khorasan Agricultural and Natural Resources Research and Education Center
+2 Assistant professor, South Khorasan Agricultural & Natural Resources Research & Education Center, AREEO, Birjand, Iran.

 Abstract

 Materials and Methods: A research study was carried out to assess the impact of planting date and ecotype on the yield of Saffron (Crocus sativus L.) at the Agricultural and Natural Resources Research Station in the Khash region.
 The study employed a split-plot design based on a randomized complete block design with three replications.
-The main plots consisted of four planting dates: August 11, August 27, September 11, and September 27, while the sub-plots included three ecotypes: Taybad, Birjand, and Ghaen.
+The main plots consisted of four planting times: August 11, August 27, September 11, and September 27, while the sub-plots included three ecotypes: Taybad, Birjand, and Qaen Standard agronomic practices such as irrigation, weed management, and fertilization were implemented.
 Measurements taken included the fresh and dry weight of the stigma style, the dry weight of the stamen, and the number of flowers.
+In order to increase the accuracy of the experiment, two initial and final lines and also one meter above and below each plot were considered as margins and four middle lines (about 2.5 square meters) were used to harvest flowers and moved to the laboratory of Agricultural and Natural Resources Research.

 Keywords